 Our multidisciplinary team has performed more than 1,300 transplants in the program’s 20-year history — currently more than 100 children each year.
 In 2009, our experts performed 108 transplants, making us one of the largest programs in the United States.

 The director of the Division of Bone Marrow Transplantation and Immune Deficiency is Stella M. Davies, MBBS, PhD, MRCP.
-Davies and her colleagues have developed disease-specific transplant regimens that have improved outcomes and are now the international standard of care.
+Davies and her colleagues within in the Cancer and Blood Diseases Institute have developed disease-specific transplant regimens that have improved outcomes and are now the international standard of care.
 The team of internationally recognized specialists manages every stage of treatment.

 Our team has a reputation for offering therapies and techniques that are not widely available.
 For example, we have extensive experience in the use of reduced intensity preparative regimens, a transplant procedure that offers lower doses of chemotherapy, which can offer improved outcomes in very high-risk patients.